 BLK BOX Adjustable Dumbbell review TL;DR: one of the best mechanical adjustable dumbbells with a colossal weight spread.
 Get the BLK BOX Adjustable Dumbbell if you want to progress your strength training at home.

-A fully-equipped home gym is the dream for those of us who like to work out at home, but often it's a lack of space that stands in the way of that becoming a reality.
+A fully-equipped home gym is a dream for those of us who like to work out at home, but a lack of space often stands in the way of that becoming a reality.
 Taking up the most room in any home gym is the dumbbell rack.
 You don't need to be a fitness enthusiast to know how essential a good weight range is to support your fitness goals.

 BLK BOX Adjustable Dumbbell Review: price and availability

-The BLK BOX Adjustable Dumbbell launched in summer 2021 and is available to buy now at BLK BOX (opens in new tab) in the UK for £299.99.
-Although it’s worth noting that this is for just one dumbbell, not a pair, so it does work out a little pricier than those competitors who sell their dumbbells as a set.
+The BLK BOX Adjustable Dumbbell launched in the summer of 2021 and is available to buy now at BLK BOX in the UK for £300.
+Although it’s worth noting that this is for just one dumbbell, not a pair, it does work out a little pricier than those competitors who sell their dumbbells as a set.

 BLK BOX Adjustable Dumbbell Review: design